marubinotto/MochiPHP/README.md

 * Page oriented design (write a class and template pair per a page)
 * Form components which hide complex HTML markup and user interaction handling
 * Persistent object with auto-generated property accessors
+   * You can easily follow the [Uniform Access Principle](http://martinfowler.com/bliki/UniformAccessPrinciple.html) without adding verbose getters and setters.

 MochiPHP can be run on PHP >= 5.3.2 if you use auto-generated property accessors (because it depends on [ReflectionMethod::setAccessible](http://jp.php.net/manual/en/reflectionmethod.setaccessible.php)),